 The cauliflower is riced in the food processor using the blade’s attachment.
 I had to use the pulse button several times in short intervals in order to get a fine “grain” similar to the size of the couscous, and not a cauliflower paste.

 Then I sautéd the cauliflower, for about 10 minutes, with two tablespoons of olive oil to evaporate some of its water and get cooked to yield a more tender texture similar to that of the bulgur in the original recipe.

 I had to let the cauliflower couscous cools down, close to room temperature so that the parsley and mint do not wilt.
 Then I added the rest of the ingredients, except the tomato, and mixed to distribute.
 Last, I folded the diced tomatoes.
 At that moment, I tasted the tabbouleh, and I could clearly identify the distinct flavor of the cauliflower.
 I was kind of disappointed though.
 The result was tasty but not what I expected.
 Well….
 I covered the bowl and let it rest in the refrigerator for about one hour to chill.

-When I tasted again, I noticed that the flavors combined together and developed the characteristic taste of the tabbouleh.
+When I tasted it again, I noticed that the flavors combined together and developed the characteristic taste of the tabbouleh.
 What a wonderful surprise for my taste buds!
-The taste is a bit different but it as close to the original it can get — I could barely taste the cauliflower.
+The taste is a bit different but it is as close to the original as it can get — I could barely taste the cauliflower.
 Actually, many of my guests, that night, did not notice the difference.
 They were surprised when I informed them that I used riced cauliflower instead of bulgur.